AdefemiF/BarrelMania/README.md

 # BarrelMania
 Fast Paced Multiplayer Game on Roblox Platform!
 Currently has 3 gamemodes and relies on Roblox APis for server/client communication.
-Project will now be updated periodically.
+Project will probably not be updated as frequently due to other new projects taking up our time!

+Uses [AeroGameFramework](https://sleitnick.github.io/AeroGameFramework/) for majority of game structure!

 https://user-images.githubusercontent.com/35737062/147372959-bd891209-411c-4925-8471-4ec8ea037b0b.mp4